Codecademy/docs/content/css/concepts/grids/grids.md

 ---
 Title: 'Grids'
 Description: 'CSS Grid is a two-dimensional grid-based layout system, with rows, columns and gaps.
-This layout system makes it easier to design and fine-tune the layout of web pages without having to use positioning and floats.
-A grid layout consists of a parent element, with one or more child elements. html  1 2 3'
+This layout system makes it easier to design and fine-tune the layout of web pages without having to use positioning and floats.'
 Subjects:
   - 'Web Development'
   - 'Web Design'